VanHElsing/VanHElsing/README.md

 Installation (minimal)
 ======================

-Alternatively, if you have Ubuntu 14.04, you can directly install the minimally required dependancies:
+Alternatively, if you have Ubuntu 14.04, you can directly install the minimally required dependencies:

 ```
 # apt-get install python python-pip build-essential python-numpy python-scipy python-sklearn